gefgu/dqn_mountain_car/README.md

 ## Introduction

 In this project, I created a Deep Q-Learning that reaches the goal of the Mountain Car Game.
-It has been trained during 1 million steps and reached the result you see above.
+It trained for 1 million steps and reached the result you see above.

 ## Installation
 *These steps helps you install OpenAi Gym in a Windows Environment.
 If this isn't your case, you can follow a similar approach suited to your OS.*